robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 [said](https://www.reddit.com/r/ResistanceBand/comments/xna9bd/comment/iptedso/)
 it is hard to find those, but that wasn't the hard part for me.

-The most difficult piece to source was the anti-slip phenolic resin plywood, which I could only find in 4x8 sheets and nothing local.
+The most difficult piece to get was the anti-slip phenolic resin plywood, which I could only find in 4x8 sheets and nothing local.
 (While finding links for this article, I ran into [this on Etsy](https://www.etsy.com/listing/563485077/anti-slip-mesh-phenolic-birch-plywood), which would have been a good option.
-Buffalo board is not a name I had seen before, and that's a good one to search for in the US.)
+Buffalo board is not a name I had seen before, and that's a good term to search for in the US.)
 I have a [plyo box](https://www.amazon.com/dp/B07ZRCCNM9) which is made out of the same anti-slip plywood.
-I figured this was going to be my cheapest and easiest option so I ordered one.
+I figured this was going to be my cheapest and easiest option so I ordered one to use for this part.

 All of this researching took quite a bit of time.
 I was quite fixated on making the best possible BandBox, of course.
 I'm glad the research